-What does voice technology mean for branding?
+What does voice technology for branding mean?

-Voice-first technology is poised to fundamentally change search practices and shopping habits.
+Voice-first technology for branding is poised to fundamentally change search practices and shopping habits.
 Fifty-five percent of U.S. households are projected to have a voice technology device by 2022.1 Unlike text searches that operate around keywords and return a list of options, voice searches act as a conversation in which a request is made and a single answer is given.
 Voice technology represents a number of challenges for brands, but also presents unique opportunities to create new experiences that build on all the touchpoints, interactions and values associated with the brand.

-Going forward, brands need to refine their approach to accommodate voice technology by offering utility, customer service and experiential interactions that are optimized for voice while taking advantage of the opportunity for data-gathering and feedback offered by this kind of search.
+Going forward, brands need to refine their approach to accommodate voice technology for branding by offering utility, customer service and experiential interactions that are optimized for voice while taking advantage of the opportunity for data-gathering and feedback offered by this kind of search.

 In terms of voice-only search, both lists and visual brand representations are eliminated, making traditional shelf (or even virtual shelf) branding elements including packaging and product design significantly less relevant at the moment of choice.
 Given Amazon and Google’s current dominance in the voice space, it is their algorithms that often decide what single result is shared, eliminating options and causing smaller brands that don’t rise to the top of the algorithm to disappear.

 When the user asks for a type of product, Amazon or Google decide which brand it will be.
 But the technology is not just for searches: Amazon’s voice technology uses “skills” that can be customized by your brand and loaded directly onto the technology; Google’s assistant has apps that work in a similar way.
 And Siri, while more limited, is now moving beyond the iPhone with the launch of Apple’s home voice assistant, HomePod.